manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 to directly refer to a non-root part, delegation is broken.

 Essentially, polymorphic calls are compromised when a direct reference to a part bypasses the root.
-Therefore, `part` classes are not permitted to reference `this` in a context other than a linked interface.
+Therefore, `part` classes are not permitted to reference `this` in a context other than a declared interface.

 Invalid `this` usages in `part` classes result in compile error: `Part class 'this' must be used as an interface here`.
 ```java